IMAGING METHODS

 - the only difficulty is with the bilateral symmetric afferent optic pathway defect anterior to the chiasm, which does not lead to the detection of a relative afferent defect

-- RAPD may, however, be present in bilateral asymmetric prechiasmatic, chiasmatic and optic tract lesions (contralateral to the lesion because crossing fibers outnumber those non-crossing fibers)
+- however, RAPD may be present in bilateral asymmetric prechiasmatic, chiasmatic, and optic tract lesions (contralateral to the lesion because crossing fibers outnumber those noncrossing fibers)

 - lesions of the last neuron of the optic pathway (tractus geniculocalcarinus) do not lead to pupillary reflex abnormalities